daimi16/Linux-text-book-part-1/Chapter-11/chapter-11.md

    c.
 Change ownership of the mount directory to your user
    d.
 Write a file named `helloworld.txt` to the newly mounted directory

-7. Using Ubuntu Server, enable an additional host-only network interface and SSH from your Host OS into this system
+7. Using Ubuntu Server, enable an additional host-only network interface and SSH from your Host OS into this system.
+(Ensure that you configure it in the netplan config)

     a.
 Create 3 virtual disks to attach to the virtual machine in VirtualBox
     b.
 Install the `zfsutils-linux` package for the zfs tools